jolbinsk1/airbnb_revenue_prediction/README.md

 This project implements an **XGBoost regression pipeline** to predict Airbnb listing revenue.
 It includes preprocessing, model training, evaluation, feature importance analysis, and learning curve visualization.

-### Note:
-A jupyter file containing the project in its entirety was included to better see the underlying logic.

 ## Project Overview

 The pipeline performs the following steps: